Why is medical cannabis so hard to access on the NHS?

 Cannabis and the law

-If this does occur, it will spell a significant change to existing drug laws.
-Currently, cannabis is controlled as a class B drug, punishable with up to five years in prison for possession.
-Medically speaking it is Schedule 1, a category for drugs with 'no therapeutic value'.
+Outside of medicine, cannabis is controlled as a class B drug, punishable with up to five years in prison for possession.

 Frank Warburton, a consultant and research officer who contributed heavily to the report, has strong words to say on the subject.